Depression and Bipolar Support Alliance (Greater Houston)

 The Depression and Bipolar Support Alliance (DBSA) Greater Houston is a 501(c)(3) non-profit organization located in Houston, Texas.
-DBSA provides free and confidential support groups for individuals living with, or family and friends affected by, depression or bipolar disorder.
+DBSA Greater Houston is a chapter of the national Depression and Bipolar Support Alliance.
+DBSA sponsors free support groups to assist in the recovery of individuals with depression or bipolar disorder.
+Support groups are also offered to family members and friends.
 Each support group is led by a facilitator trained by the organization.
-Select groups target specific populations including veterans, adolescents, and parents of adolescents, young adults, senior citizens, LGBT Community, homeless individuals and Spanish-speaking individuals.
+Select groups target specific populations including veterans, adolescents, and parents of adolescents, young adults, senior citizens and Spanish-speaking individuals.

 History

 Established in 1979, the Depressive and Manic Disorder Association (DMDA) of Greater Houston sponsored up to five weekly support groups for those with depressive or manic depressive disorders.
 In 2003, DMDA Greater Houston changed its name to DBSA Greater Houston and formed its own 501(c) (3) corporation.
-Currently, DBSA Greater Houston sponsors nearly 70 weekly support groups at 50 different locations throughout the Houston metropolitan area.
+Currently, DBSA Greater Houston sponsors nearly 60 weekly support groups at 33 different locations throughout the Houston metropolitan area.
 The Houston organization is the largest of the nation's DBSA chapters, serving over 1,000 support group participants annually.

 Affiliation

-The Depression and Bipolar Support Alliance of Greater Houston is a chapter member of the National Depression and Bipolar Support Alliance organization based in Chicago, Illinois.
-Additionally, the organization has developed collaborations with a number of Houston area mental health and social service providers including the Texas Department of Corrections, the Harris County judicial system, the Michael DeBakey VA Hospital, Mental Health of America, National Alliance on Mental Illness and the AIDS Foundation of Houston.
-Every group provided by DBSA Greater Houston is a collaboration with another organization in the community.
-For a list of collaborations, visit the organizations website.
+DBSA Greater Houston is a chapter member of the national Depression and Bipolar Support Alliance organization based in Chicago, Illinois.
+Additionally, the organization has developed collaborations with a number of Houston area mental health and social service providers including the Harris County Hospital District, the Texas Department of Corrections, the Harris County judicial system, the Michael DeBakey VA Hospital, Mental Health of America, National Alliance on Mental Illness and the AIDS Foundation of Houston.

 Statistics

-DBSA Greater Houston utilizes 75 trained volunteer and professional facilitators to provide nearly 70 weekly support groups.
+DBSA Greater Houston utilizes 75 trained volunteer and professional facilitators to provide nearly 60 weekly support groups.
 According to an independently conducted demographics study in 2008, 64% of DBSA Greater Houston participants were female, 36% were male; 77% were diagnosed individuals while 23% were family members; 66% reported a diagnosis and/or symptoms of depression, 69% were diagnosed with bipolar disorder; 88% were prescribed psychotropic medications and 65% were in professional therapy.

-The Depression and Bipolar Support Alliance of Greater Houston conducts an annual satisfaction survey for participants.
-In 2013, the results continued to show a high rating of satisfaction with a score of 4.28 out of a possible 5, which represents excellence.
-Also, it was found that the longer a person attends group, the more satisfied they are with the experience and the more skills they learn to manage their disorder.

 In 2006 DBSA Greater received the Chapter of the Year award from the national Depression and Bipolar Support Alliance.